msfwaca/.github/profile/README.md

 ---

-Thank you for your interest in MSF WaCA's technological projects!
+Thank you for your interest in MSF WaCA's IS projects!
 Together, we can make a difference in global health.

 ---